Just imagine you enter a brick-and-mortar store where everything is scattered on the floor...

 3. Your Website Design Should Reflect Your Brand Identity

 As mentioned above, your online store is your chance to represent your unique brand identity.

-Whether its content or design, every element on your website should be consistent with your brand tone.
+Whether it's content or design, every element on your website should be consistent with your brand tone.
 Branding builds trust and differentiates your online store from the rest of your competitors.

 Be honest about product information and pricing.
-Don’t try to hide any relevant information as it will portray the negative image of your business.
+Don’t try to hide any relevant information as it will portray a negative image of your business.
 Always be upfront about shipping charges, as displaying shipping charges too late in the checkout process leads to increased cart abandonment rates.